-The Academy Scholars Program is open to scholars from all countries and citizenships who have recently completed or are nearing completion of a PhD or equivalent doctoral program in the social sciences.
+The Academy Scholars Program is open to scholars from all countries and citizenships who have recently completed or are nearing completion of a PhD or equivalent doctoral program in the social sciences or law.

-The Academy Scholars Program is not a degree granting program.
-If you have not recently completed or are not currently enrolled in a PhD or equivalent doctoral program in the social sciences you are not eligible to apply for the Academy Scholars Program.
+The Academy Scholars Program is not a degree-granting program.
+If you have not recently completed or are not currently enrolled in a PhD or equivalent doctoral program in the social sciences or law you are not eligible to apply for the Academy Scholars Program.

 The founders considered area studies expertise in non-Western parts of the world to be a valuable addition to the social science disciplines.
-Accordingly The Harvard Academy looks for outstanding applicants in PhD programs or with PhD degrees in disciplines normally represented as in the social sciences in universities, where most of the Academy Scholars find employment.
+Accordingly The Harvard Academy looks for outstanding applicants in PhD or equivalent programs or with PhD or equivalent degrees in disciplines normally represented as in the social sciences in universities, where most of the Academy Scholars find employment.

-The Selection Committee is looking for the most promising young scholars in the Social Sciences.
-Your research proposal should make a compelling case that the Selection committee should select you above the other 500 applicants.
+The Selection Committee is looking for the most promising young scholars in the social sciences (including history and law).
+Your research proposal should make a compelling case that the Selection Committee should select you above the other 700 applicants.

 Selection to The Harvard Academy is very competitive.
 We welcome applications regardless of nationality or place of graduate study (though normally the language of research is English).
 The number of Academy Scholars selected each year depends upon the plans of the other Academy Scholars at The Harvard Academy.
 Each Academy Scholar is awarded four terms of residence, with stipend, at The Harvard Academy.
 The four terms must be taken within four years of the fall term after the initial selection.
 Since patterns of attendance change, the number of Harvard Academy Scholars chosen in any